How to speak Drupal for MyLO

 Breadcrumbs The set of links, usually near the top of the page, that shows the path you followed to locate the current page.
 For example, it might show Home > Macadamia Nuts > Current Events > News Articles, meaning that you started at the home page, clicked on “Macadamia Nuts” in the menu, then selected “Current Events” in the sub-menu, and finally selected, “News Articles.”
 The term breadcrumbs is borrowed from Hansel and Gretel, who left crumbs of bread along their path so they could find their way back out of the forest.
 MyLO is intentionally not using breadcrumbs at this time.

 Child Objects that can have hierarchical relationships, such as menu items, taxonomy terms and so on.
 A “child” menu item, for example, is nested under another menu item, which is referred to as the “parent” menu item.

 CMS Content Management System.
 In the context of a Web site, a collection of tools designed to allow the creation, modification, organization, search, retrieval and removal of information (content).

 Content type Every piece of content (a.k.a. node) belongs to a single “node type” or “content type”, which defines various default settings for content of that type, such as whether it is published automatically, what fields are on the content -- e.g. events include event date and event location fields -- and whether comments are permitted.
-LEW Webmasters have access to the following content types:
+MyLO Webmasters have access to the following content types:

 - Action Alert